 The current military retirement system dates back to 1947, when Congress implemented a common 20-year system for all services and for officers and enlisted personnel alike.
-A reading of a 1947 report by the Joint Army-Navy Pay Board and another report by the 1948 Advisory Commission on Service Pay (the Hook Commission) shows that the 20-year system was controversial from the start.
+A reading of the a 1947 report by the Joint Army-Navy Pay Board and another report by the 1948 Advisory Commission on Service Pay (the Hook Commission) shows that the 20-year system was controversial from the start.
 Over the years, critics have charged that the system is (1) excessively costly and unfair to taxpayers, (2) inefficient, (3) unfair to the vast majority of entrants who do not serve long enough to receive any benefits, and (4) inflexible and hampers force management [1, p.
 175].
 Since 1972 a number of Department of Defense (DOD) study groups and independent commissions have recommended overhaul of the system.
 In 1986 the system was in fact modified in ways that would have provided smaller benefits to virtually all post-1986 entrants who reach retirement eligibility.
-But in the face of mounting criticism of the modified system (known as REDUX) from senior military leadership in the late 1990s, Congress repealed it in FY 2000.
+But in the face of mounting criticism of the modified system (known as REDUX) from senior military leadership in the late 1990's, Congress repealed it in FY 2000.
 With the repeal of REDUX, the 20-year system now seems more entrenched than ever.

-Discussion of the system continues, however.
-Three internal DOD study groups that were convened between 1998 and 2001 have made a case for change, and Secretary of Defense Donald Rumsfeld himself embraced the broad findings of these study groups.
-In the spring of 2005, Secretary Rumsfeld appointed seven members to the Defense Advisory Committee on Military Compensation (DACMC).2 This ongoing commission is tasked with reviewing the current military compensation system and making broad recommendations for reform that are intended to be turned into specific legislative proposals by the next Quadrennial Review of Military Compensation, slated for 2006.
-Concurrently, one of the five 2005 Quadrennial Defense Review (QDR) panels is now reviewing how DOD mans the force and the issues in personnel management.3 Review of the role played by the retirement system will be part of that effort.
-Outgoing Chief of Naval Operations Vern Clark has publicly stated that the retirement system needs to be examined.
+However, discussion of the system continues.
+Three internal DOD study groups that were convened between 1998 and 2001 made the case for change and then-Secretary of Defense Donald Rumsfeld himself embraced the broad findings of these study groups.
+In the spring of 2005, he appointed seven members to the Defense Advisory Committee on Military Compensation (DACMC).2 The DACMC also endorsed the findings of the three internal DOD study groups and it made broad recommendations for reform that are intended to be turned into specific legislative proposals by the 10th Quadrennial Review of Military Compensation (10th QRMC).

-The purpose of this paper is to provide these groups and other interested readers with a discussion of the issues relating to the military retirement system.
-To set the stage for the discussion that follows, the first main section outlines what a personnel system should do.
+As part of the report of the 10th QRMC, the purpose of this paper is to provide readers with a discussion of the issues relating to the military retirement system.
+To set the stage for the discussion that follows, the first section outlines what a personnel system should do.
 Here, the purposes of compensation and personnel policy are reviewed and certain institutional constraints that influence the structure of the military compensation system are identified.
-The next section highlights the structure of the current compensation system and the outcomes that result from this structure.
+Following that, the second section highlights the structure of the current compensation system and the outcomes that result from this structure.

-The third main section evaluates the past criticisms of the retirement system.
+The third section evaluates the past criticisms of the retirement system listed above.
 There are elements of truth to all of the criticisms.
 The current system is more costly than it could be, but not grossly so.
 The system is unfair to the personnel who serve for significant periods of time, but not long enough to qualify for retirement benefits (although the provision of other elements of compensation (e.g., bonuses) mitigates this criticism somewhat).
-The main problem is the inefficiencies that result from the severe limitations the retirement system places on personnel
+The main problem is the inefficiencies that result from the severe limitations the retirement system places on personnel management.
+The military personnel management system is a one-size-fits-all system that lacks the capacity to adapt to ever-changing circumstances.
+Unlike the days when most military personnel were concentrated in the Combat Arms skills, today's personnel perform a wide variety of tasks with much different skill sets.
+The military labor force is an increasingly heterogeneous work force, but is still being managed as if all personnel were in the so-called "youth and vigor" (Y&V) skills.